vuejs/vuex/docs/en/state.md

 ### The `mapState` Helper

 When a component needs to make use of multiple store state properties or getters, declaring all these computed properties can get repetitive and verbose.
-To deal with this we can make use of the `mapState` helper which generates computed getter functions for us and help us save some keystrokes:
+To deal with this we can make use of the `mapState` helper which generates computed getter functions for us to help us save some keystrokes:

 ``` js
 // in standalone builds helpers are exposed as Vuex.mapState